tensorlakeai/indexify/docs/docs/usecases/pdf_extraction.md

 With Indexify, you can accomplish the following with your PDFs:

-1. 🔍 **Data Extraction:** Extract specific information from PDFs such as text, images and tables.
+1. 🔍 **Data Extraction:** Extract specific information from PDFs such as text, images, and tables.
 2. 📚 **Document Indexing:** Build searchable indexes on vector stores and structured stores by combining PDF extractors with chunking, embedding, and structured data extractors.
 3. 🤖 **Document Q&A:** Get Answers to specific Questions from Documents directly.